 The success of the Group's business depends, among other things, on its ability to recruit and maintain qualified personnel.
-The Group is dependent upon high-level management to implement its strategy and day-to-day operations.
+The Group is dependent upon high-level management to implement its strategy and dayto-day operations.
+The Group endeavours to reduce the risk of losing key employees through various measures, including in particular through management and career development measures.
+Despite these measures, the Group may not succeed in attracting or retaining highly qualified employees in the future.
 In Poland, there is strong competition for qualified personnel specialised in banking and finance, especially at middle and upper management levels.
 Some competitors on the Polish market have taken an aggressive approach in the recruitment of qualified and talented personnel currently employed by their competition and are offering significant increases in remuneration.
 Competition of this kind may increase the Group's personnel-related costs and make it difficult to recruit and offer incentives to qualified personnel.
 In addition, the Group's senior management or key employees of the Group's companies may resign or file a termination notice at any time, which could harm the relationships the Group's companies have developed with its customers.
 The Group's companies may not be able to retain such employees, and if they do resign, the Group's companies may not be able to replace them with persons of the same ability and experience.
 This could have a material adverse effect on the business, financial condition, results of operations and/or prospects of the Group.